jiawei-zhang-a/Pendulum-beta/doc/DOCUMENTATION.md

 and its corresponding representation is pushed into the parse stack.
 If the parser encounters tokens of the type _'closestruct'_, it likewise checks for the matching representation from the parse stack, and pops it if found --- if it does not manage to find any matching representation inside the parse stack, that corresponds to an unclosed parenthesis and a parse error is thrown at the location of the opening bracket, indicating an unmatched parenthesis.
 Likewise, if at the end of the TeX string, there are still items in the parse stack, the same parsing error will also be thrown.
 The last item left in the parse stack is a termination token, used specially when the linParse function is called recursively to terminate a tex string parsing before it has been exhausted.
-For the entire tex string, a $ symbol is appended at its end that signals the termination of the root level parsing.
+For the root level recursion, a $ symbol is appended at its end that signals the termination of the entire TeX string.

 #### The invisible multiplication
 A special rule needs to be take note of, that is whenever two variables, or a variable and a named operator are placed back-to-back, an invisible